What’s A Good Harissa Substitute?

 An easy to find harissa substitute: Sriracha

-The consistency is very different, but otherwise Sriracha is a terrific harissa substitute, especially since – if you’re already a spicy food fan – you likely have a bottle of the Rooster Sauce sitting in your pantry.
+The consistency is very different, but otherwise Sriracha is a terrific harissa substitute, especially since (if you’re already a spicy food fan) you likely have a bottle of the Rooster Sauce sitting in your pantry.
 Sriracha’s garlic undertone fits with typical harissa, and if you want to layer in extra flavor, add in cumin, coriander, and caraway as well.

 There’s an extra benefit to adding in the extra spices: it thickens up the comparatively thin Sriracha sauce.
-It becomes more paste-like in the process providing a consistency – while not perfectly paste-like – a whole lot closer to harissa.
+It becomes more paste-like in the process, providing a consistency — while not perfectly paste-like — a whole lot closer to harissa.
 If you want to thicken it further without adding extra of the three spices above (to keep from over-spicing), use hot paprika.
 It’ll thicken Sriracha without adjusting the flavor.

 If you must: Red pepper flakes

 This is solely a “when there’s no other choice” solution that only provides a similar heat.
 If your recipe relies on the consistency of paste (or a thicker sauce) to thicken your recipe up, then opt for sambal oelek or Sriracha.
 If you’re only looking for heat, then pull out that crushed red pepper.
+Do note that flakes don’t permeate a dish in the same way that pastes or sauces would.
+So the spiciness may be inconsistent from bite to bite.

 For the kitchen master: Make your own